hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 carrying her away, she took off a few of the ornaments from her arms and at intervals dropped them to the grounds

-She was taken by Râvana to his kingdom, Lanka, the island of Ceylon.
+She was taken by Rāvana to his kingdom, Lanka, the island of Ceylon.
 He made peals to her to become his queen, and tempted her in many ways to accede to his request.
 But Sita who was chastity itself, would not even speak to the giant; and he to punish her, made her live under a tree,